asehmi/fastapi-wrapper-apiness/README.md

 1. The user successively uploads one or more XLSX/CSV files
 2. The app displays a row of edit fields for each uploaded file allowing the user to configure the database name, table name, and update mode
 3. The configuration and files are submitted for processing, that is, databases are generated and populated with their file data and (Fast)API endpoints are created
-4. After the user has uploaded and processed all their files, the FastAPI server is started making the API live
+4. After the user has uploaded and processed all their files, the FastAPI server is started in test or live mode
-5. The user interacts with the live API via a browser
+5. The user interacts with the API via a browser

 ![st_demo](./images/fastapi_wrapper_st_demo.gif)

-> IMPORTANT: The API is launched via `uvicorn` on its own thread and can't be killed.
-The only way currently to stop uvicorn and Streamlit is to kill the Python host process.
+> IMPORTANT: The live API is launched via `uvicorn` on its own threaded process and can be safely killed to restart the API-building session.

 ### Running the Streamlit app